Michael Gowan/CNN Underscored

 How we tested

 After combing through reviews, shopping around and tapping into our own expertise, we tested the top TVs of the year.
-And though they vary in size and capabilities, we endeavored to create testing categories that would make for a fair comparison.
+And though they vary in screen size and capabilities, we endeavored to create testing categories that would make for a fair comparison.

 We were careful to call out the core technology in the TVs we tested and to note how (or if) it seemed to impact the viewing experience.
 Our testing pool consisted of a mix of OLEDs, QLEDs and LED panels.
 QLEDs and LED panels are similar in that they both use a backlit panel that transmits light through filters containing pixels to create an image.
 An OLED is entirely different as it emits the image through individual pixels.